akebono03/ehp-proof-tracer/README.md

 - Exhaustive premise assignment can grow combinatorially; indexing / pruning / semi-naive evaluation are not implemented.
 - Arbitrary symbolic rule families are not guaranteed to terminate.
+- `max_rounds` is a safety bound, not semantic cycle detection.
+- Repeated Suspension and composition functoriality can generate unbounded families of structurally distinct expressions.
+- Automatic suspension-depth planning and automatic rule scheduling are not implemented.
+- Canonical `E^n` normalization is not implemented.
+- Composition associativity, identity, and bilinearity are not yet encoded as rule families.
+- There is no first-class `NONZERO` relation type.
 - `SuspensionMapStatement` metadata is currently supplied explicitly; it is not automatically extracted from arbitrary homotopy-group objects.
 - `SuspensionEpimorphismStatement` is not yet connected to preimage / lifting